modsim/ChromaHD-genmesh/README.md

 - [ ] Better argument handling?
 - [ ] Switch off outputs of mesh fragments / Output surfs and volumes to a separate folder?
 - [ ] Bridges at the cylinder-bead interface
 - [ ] Check for memleaks.
 No errors.
-But some blocks are reachable.
+But some blocks are reachable (beads vector not deleted).
 - [ ] Implement enlarged beads
 - [ ] Write test inputs to run and verify code.
 - [ ] {!}Investigate capped meshes.
 Why did 400 beads take 5-10 hours?